 As we said, launch is only expected by tail end of this decade.
 Prices will be competition with Audi’s Q5 and BMW X6.

 |Price in USA||$48,000|

 The Tesla Model Y is based on the Model 3’s platform and even share some of its design.
 Front looks similar to the 3 while the rear sports a flat-minimal design.
 Sides carry an improvement in ground clearance and unlike Musk’s initial proclamation, no Falcon wing doors are provided.

 Tesla Model Y Interior

 The manufacturer’s space saving electric drive system will ensure enough room inside the cabin.
 Interior is clutter free and the large portrait infotainment system is sure to be provided.
-Changes befitting the new platform should also be seen but as of now, we are in the dark as well.
+Most of it might be sourced from the Tesla Model 3.

-What powers the Model Y is not revealed yet but a 3 second (0-60mph) motor with 250+ miles range is expected on the top spec variant.
-Elon Musk said that Tesla wants to ditch the traditional 12-volt battery architecture to keep wiring (and weight) down but that would require a lot of convincing of suppliers or in-house development.
+What powers the Model Y is not revealed yet.
+Elon Musk initially wanted to ditch the traditional 12-volt battery architecture to keep wiring (and weight) down but as we said, that won’t be possible.